Skip to main content

 HeaderDescription

-Retry-AfterSeconds to wait before retrying (set to 1 on 429 responses)
+Retry-AfterSeconds to wait before retrying (only on 429 responses)

 Handling 429 responses